Gareth Southgate: UEFA Euro 2020

 At UEFA Euro 2020, England finished top of Group D which included Croatia, Scotland and the Czech Republic, beating Croatia 1–0 to start the European Championship with a win for England for the first time, drawing Scotland 0–0, and winning against the Czech Republic 1–0, with forward Raheem Sterling scoring both goals.
-In the round of 16, England defeated Germany 2–0 at Wembley Stadium with two late goals from Sterling and Kane, their first knockout phase win at the European Championships (as they defeated Spain on penalties in UEFA Euro 1996).
-This was also their first win over Germany in a knockout match since the 1966 FIFA World Cup Final.
+In the round of 16, England defeated Germany 2–0 at Wembley Stadium with two late goals from Sterling and Kane, their first knockout phase win at the European Championships (as their only previous victory was defeating Spain on penalties in UEFA Euro 1996).
+This was also their first win over Germany in a knockout match since the 1966 FIFA World Cup final.

 In the quarter-final tie, Southgate's England team beat Ukraine 4–0 at the Stadio Olimpico in Rome to reach the semi-finals of a major competition for the fifth time.
 In the semi-final, England beat Denmark 2–1 at Wembley Stadium and reached the final of the European Championships for the first time.
 It was only the second time that England had reached any major tournament's final.
 In the final at Wembley Stadium, an early goal from defender Luke Shaw saw England lead 1–0, before Italy's Leonardo Bonucci levelled the match in the 67th minute.
 With the scores unchanged after extra time, England ultimately lost the match 3–2 on penalties.

 Build up to 2022 World Cup

+In September 2021, England tied their highest FIFA ranking position at 3rd.
 In November 2021, Southgate led England to World Cup qualification following a 10–0 win over San Marino.
 A week later he signed a new contract which meant he would remain the England manager until December 2024.
 In June 2022, Southgate led England into the UEFA Nations League.
-England failed to win any of their first four games in the competition, which included a 4–0 defeat to Hungary on 14 June 2022.
+England drew three of their matches in the competition and lost the other three, which included a 4–0 defeat to Hungary on 14 June 2022.
 This was the country's worst home defeat since 1928.
 On 23 September 2022, following a 1–0 defeat to Italy, England were relegated to League B.

 2022 World Cup

 England won their group at the 2022 FIFA World Cup, with wins against both Iran and Wales, and a goalless draw with the United States.
 In the round of 16, England beat Senegal 3–0, advancing to the quarter-finals, where they lost 2–1 to France.
 In the immediate aftermath of this defeat, Southgate expressed doubts about continuing as England manager.
-However, on 18 December 2022, the FA confirmed Southgate would remain in post until after the UEFA Euro 2024.
+On 18 December 2022, the FA confirmed Southgate would remain in post until after the UEFA Euro 2024.